foresterorg/foresterorg.github.io/content/en/docs/contributing/_index.md

 Configure libvirt environment for booting from network via UEFI HTTP Boot, add the five "dnsmasq" options into the "default" libvirt network.
 Also, optionally configure PXEv4 and IPEv6 to return a non-existing file ("USE_HTTP" in the example) to speed up OVMF firmware to fallback to HTTPv4:

+Edit the default network

     sudo virsh net-edit default

+To the following (keep your uuid and IP configuration)

     <network xmlns:dnsmasq='http://libvirt.org/schemas/network/dnsmasq/1.0'>
       <name>default</name>
       <uuid>9f3e4377-3d33-42df-b34c-7880295d24ee</uuid>